mitchellh/vagrant-aws/README.md

 * `unregister_elb_from_az` - Removes the ELB from the AZ on removal of the last instance if true (default).
 In non default VPC this has to be false.
 * `terminate_on_shutdown` - Indicates whether an instance stops or terminates when you initiate shutdown from the instance.
+* `endpoint` - The endpoint URL for connecting to AWS (or an AWS-like service).
+Only required for non AWS clouds, such as [eucalyptus](https://github.com/eucalyptus/eucalyptus/wiki).

 These can be set like typical provider-specific configuration: